Best Online Liberal Arts Programs in Arizona (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online liberal arts degree in Arizona offers a flexible path to a high-demand career.
-Arizona offers competitive entry-level wages, though median salaries are currently 0.3% below the national trend.
+Arizona offers competitive wages for liberal arts professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Arizona students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online liberal arts programs and are ranked based on affordability, graduation rates, and student outcomes in Arizona.